trilinos/trilinos.github.io/pages/community/european_trilinos_user_meetings/european_trilinos_user_group_meeting_2019.md

 <summary>
 1315 - Fast and Robust Overlapping Schwarz: FROSch - Alexander Heinlein, University of Cologne
 </summary>
-    [FROSch](https://shylu-frosch.github.io) is a Trilinos-compatible software library for parallel overlapping Schwarz preconditioning.
+    <a href="https://shylu-frosch.github.io">FROSch</a> is a Trilinos-compatible software library for parallel overlapping Schwarz preconditioning.
 This presentation provides an overview of FROSch and how to use it to robustly solve large sparse linear systems.
 </details>

 <details>